 What types of outreach/volunteer work do you do, if any?

 I’m very involved with my church and its functions.
-I spend about 12 hours a week in various services connected with church; teaching, helping with various ordinances, and providing individual help to people.
+I spend about 12 hours a week in various services connected with the church; teaching, helping with various ordinances, and providing individual help to people.
 Having my own pharmacy also has given me the opportunity to serve others, including at times giving a prescription to those who could not afford their medication.

 What’s your favorite TV show?

-The movies that Hallmark and GMC Channels show (feel good programs).
+The movies that Hallmark and GMC Channels show (feel-good programs).
 I do enjoy CSI and Burn Notice, too.